Chemical energetics - Exothermic and endothermic reactions (3)

 2.

-The enthalpy change of reaction for the formation of ammonia from nitrogen and hydrogen is -92 kJ/mol.
+The enthalpy change of reaction for the formation of water is -285 kJ/mol.
 Using the following bond energies:

-Calculate the enthalpy change of reaction for the formation of ammonia using bond energies.
+Calculate the enthalpy change of reaction for the formation of water using bond energies.

 Answer: